Veridise/llzk-rs/README.md

 ## Building tips

 If you are using homebrew in macos you can access MLIR 18 by installing `llvm@18` with homebrew.
-Setting the following environment variables configures the build system with the correct versions of LMLIR and its dependencies.
+Setting the following environment variables configures the build system with the correct versions of MLIR and its dependencies.

 ```
 export MLIR_SYS_180_PREFIX=/opt/homebrew/opt/llvm@18/